carmenmitru/sudoku-clp/README.md

 ## Description

-This is a project that demonstrates  the usage of clips programming language and python to solve a sudoku board. (sudokuv3.clp)
+This is a project that demonstrates  the usage of clips programming language(CLP) and Python to solve a sudoku board. (sudokuv3.clp)

 The python module loads the clp file, run it and then draw the grid, print the numbers and solves the sudoku.